jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 ---

+## Get Organized

+Google Docs for collaboration.

+## Scope

 If you're finding a lot of papers reporting on the question, then you're likely on a valuable topic.

+Lumpers and splitters.

+## Avoid getting bogged down

-Don't read into the papers too much.
-Not every paper will report on every variable you're interested in.
+**Don't read into things too much.** Not every paper will report on every variable you're interested in.
 If the paper doesn't record an outcome measure that you're looking for, then move on.
 You don't have time to wade through their raw data and make your own interpretations.
 Only record what they